Question from Oliver P.: I need some advice for choosing an antivirus app for an older computer.

 One of the RAM sticks went bad so I removed it.

-I not going to replace the bad RAM stick because I’m planning to just use this computer as an Internet-only machine until Microsoft stops supporting Windows 7 next year.
+I not going to replace the bad RAM stick because I’m planning to just use this computer offline for various things since Microsoft has stopped supporting Windows 7.

 This machine still runs just fine but I’ve noticed that runs quite a bit slower that it did with 4GB of RAM.